KarlCF/aws-developer-associate-notes/ci-cd-codecommit-codebuild-codedeploy-codepipeline/Readme.md

 * In case of need of deep troubleshooting beyond logs you can run CodeBuild locally on your desktop
   * Needs to have Docker and CodeBuild Agent installed

+### CodeBuild in VPC

+* By default, cCodeBuild containers are launched outside of a VPC.
+Therefore, it cannot access resources in a VPC
+* You can specify a VPC configuration (VPC ID, Subnet ID, Security Group ID), and then access VPC resources
+* Use cases: integration tests, data query, internal load balancers

 ### CodeDeploy Overview

 * AWS CodeDeploy is a service that automates code deployments to any instance, including Amazon EC2 instances and instances running on-premises